 *this event has been cancelled Daily Chinese New Year Parade

 The famous night parade becomes a daily event this year.
 The daily parade will feature 26 international performing troupes who will not only perform in the parade each day, they will also take to the stage at Art Park for additional performances from day to night.
 This year, 22 of the performing acts are brand new to Hong Kong.
 This means it’s a great show even if you’ve been to the parade in previous years.
 You’ll see acts like India’s V. Unbeatable, which you’ll recognise if you watch America’s Got Talent.
 They perform a series of hair-raising flips.
 Click here to see the times and details of the parade.

 Chinese New Year Race Day

-Head over to Sha Tin for an extra special race day as the whole of Hong Kong celebrates the Year of the Dog.
+Head over to Sha Tin for an extra special race day as the whole of Hong Kong celebrates the Year of the Pig.
 The most popular race day of them all will provide a full programme of traditional and colourful festivities on-course, including entertainment performances, a lucky draw, and jockeys greeting fans with good luck messages.
 The action is at Sha Tin Racecourse on 7 February.

 The annual flower markets are part of Chinese New Year celebrations.
 Each year, parks and playgrounds across Hong Kong are packed with stallholders.
 They sell orchids, cherry blossoms, daffodils and other festive blooms.
 Use these to decorate your home, it’s one of the key new year customs.
 Key parks are Victoria Park in Causeway Bay and Fa Hui Park in Sham Shui Po.
 The markets are free and open from 8am to midnight, 19 to 21 January and 24 January; 8am to 3am on the following day, 22 – 23 January; Midnight to 8am, 25 January.